elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	50 Veth2 A 1 FWD 1

-Notice the Mode of the physical port is &#8216;A&#8217;, which in production will never work out, but in the lab it will be fine.
+Notice the Mode of the physical port is 'A', which in production will never work out, but in the lab it will be fine.